Fiudenaattori/wunderpahkina-vol6/README.md

 - Performance is a part of elegance.
 - The participant gives Wunderdog the right to publish their source code used in the submitted solutions.

-Send your solution to pahkina@wunderdog.fi by the end of 5.4.2017.
+*The submission deadline has passed.*

 Jury will select the winner on 7.4.2017 and the results will be announced after that.

 Winner will be rewarded with a Sphero SPRK+.